sincereTrader/telegram-booking-bot/prd.md

 ## Solution space
 **Proposed solution:** Build a Telegram bot which leverages the extensive mini-app platform offered by Telegram (https://core.telegram.org/bots/webapps)

-### User stories (unprioritized for now)
+### User stories
-- As a Telegram user, I should be able to access the Telegram bot through a hyperlink which could be present anywhere on the web so that I could be redirected to the Telegram app from anywhere and get started with my user journey.
-- As a Telegram user, I should be able to use a '/start' command or something similar that allows me to get started with the mini-app
+Prioritized in the decreasing order of priority.
+MVP (must-have) requirements up till (3), good-to-have requirements till (7)

-- As a Telegram user, I should have an easy-to-use interactive interface which will allow me to navigate the UI, leveraging all the flexibility that the mini-app interface could offer.
+1. As a Telegram user, I should have an easy-to-use interactive interface which will allow me to navigate the UI, leveraging all the flexibility that the mini-app interface could offer.
-- As a Telegram user, I should be able to search for all the available buses that are present on the schedule that I enter between the source and the destination.
+2. As a Telegram user, I should be able to search for all the available buses that are present on the schedule that I enter between the source and the destination.
-- As a Telegram user, I should be able to make a choice and check availability of bus seats as I book.
+3. As a Telegram user, I should be able to make a choice and check availability of bus seats fetched in real time.
-- As a Telegram user, I should be able to get a price estimate of the bus that I'm booking.
+4. As a Telegram user, I should be able to get a price estimate of the bus that I'm booking.
+5. As a Telegram user, I should be able to access the Telegram bot through a deeplink which could be present anywhere on the web so that I could be redirected to the Telegram app and avoid the need for installing an app.
-- As a Telegram user, I should be able to make a payment via a payment gateway like GPay or Apple Pay.
+6. As a Telegram user, I should be able to make a payment via a payment gateway like GPay or Apple Pay.

+### Key user flows (v0)
+1. New user booking flow
+2. Search functionality for buses

 ## Metrics to optimize for
 - DAU on the Telegram bot